ulieth/charity-dapp-docs/getting-started/first-donation.md

 - ✅ Wallet connected with test SOL
 - ✅ At least one charity created (or use existing ones)

-If you need help with any of these, check the [Quick Start](quick-start.md) guide.

 ## Step-by-Step Donation Process

 ### Step 1: Navigate to Charities